How Much Does Hotel Branding Cost?

 Why invest in hotel branding this year

 The landscape has shifted.
 We are no longer competing on amenities alone.
-We are competing on identity, on story, on the promise of a feeling before the traveler ever arrives.
+We are competing on identity, on story, on the promise of a feeling before the traveller ever arrives.

-• Vibe over ZIP code: The modern traveler does not search by coordinates.
+• Vibe over ZIP code: The modern traveller does not search by coordinates.
 They search by experience.

 • Breaking the grid: The OTA listings flatten distinctive hotels into a generic grid of thumbnails.
 A strong brand is the only force capable of standing out in that sea of sameness.